-Note: The colorized photo will look more natural if you select less saturated colors.
+When selecting colors, please take into account that the colorized photo will look more natural if you apply less saturated colors.

 The Color History keeps the last used colors.
 Once you draw with a color, it appears in the History, so you can quickly back to one of the recently applied tints.